twolfson/twolfson.com/articles/learning-to-forget.md

 Remembering is a practical skill.
 It's part of our daily routines; remembering a grocery list, remembering to ship a package, remembering to ask your friend about that recent event.

-The opposite or remembering is forgetting.
+The opposite of remembering is forgetting.
 For the purpose of our discussion, I want to consider controlled forgetting as a practical skill.
 When we forget something, it is released from our cognitive load and makes space for something new.
 For example:

-- Allow thinking about other topics (e.g. reflecting on past events)
+- Allows thinking about other topics (e.g. reflecting on past events)
-- Relieve mental stress (e.g. juggling thoughts)
+- Relieves mental stress (e.g. juggling thoughts)
-- Allow ourselves to offload a thought until we actually need it (e.g. setting a calendar reminder)
+- Allows ourselves to offload a thought for later (e.g. setting a calendar reminder)

 I should state that:

 - This is all based off of personal experience with no rigid science
 - While it might sound like we are discussing unlearning, we are not.
 Unlearning means removing something entirely from your memory.
 Forgetting means it is placed into a deeper, not constantly active part of our memory

+**Table of contents:**

+// TODO: Link me
+- Remembering an item/set of items for later
+- Forgetting when falling asleep
+- Dividing mental space for personal and work
+- Mental foresight

+# Remembering an item/set of items for later
+This is a canonical example of practical forgetting.
+We have a list of things we want to remember for a later time but there are so many that it's impractical to keep on thinking about them now.
+These can be tasks that need to be done (e.g. visiting the doctor, writing a blog post) or tangible items (e.g. buying specific groceries).

+Depending on the situation, there are a few different solutions:

+- To do lists, this is a
+A to do list is the a canonical example of practical forgetting.
+We want to put down thoughts we have now for something longer term (e.g. remembering to visit the doctor, remembering to write a blog post).

 # Forgetting when falling asleep
 When falling asleep, sometimes I have epiphanies about the past day or upcoming tasks.
 No matter how hard I try, I will always forget these when I wake up.
 Additionally, if I begin to think about finer details, then I start to lose track of the original thought and lose everything.